haydenbetts/Random-Poetry-Scraper/README.md

 ## JSON Format

-Newlines are included in the poem text attributes in order to preserve the text's original format.
 The JSON follows the following structure:

 ```